andOlga/umineko-catbox-english/README.md

 ## Applying the patch

-The game, and this patch, can be applied and played either on PC, via a Switch emulator (both Ryujinx and Yuzu have been tested with the patch and both work perfectly, so choose whichever you prefer) or on a hackable Nintendo Switch, via Atmosphère.
+The game, and this patch, can be played either on PC, via a Switch emulator (both Ryujinx and Yuzu have been tested with the patch and both work perfectly, so choose whichever you prefer) or on a hackable Nintendo Switch, via Atmosphère.
 Please follow the below instructions to get the patch set up.